bazz1tv/SDL2-Xcode-Template/README.md

 There are 2 different Templates, one for SDL2 Console application, and one for SDL2 Regular Application.

-The difference is that one is simply a command line app. the other is an actual .app file (with the .app package hierarchy and all).
+The difference is that one is simply a command line app. the other is an actual .app file (with the .app bundle hierarchy and all).

 Technical Notes
 ---------------